Nakilon/dhash-vips/README.md

 ### Notes and benchmarks

 * The above `15` and `25` constants are found empirically and just work enough well for 8-byte hashes.
-To find these thresholds we can run a rake task with hardcoded test cases (pairs of photos from the same photosession are not the same but are considered to be enough 'similar' for the purpose of this benchmark):
+To find these thresholds you can run a rake task with hardcoded test cases (pairs of photos from the same photosession are not the same but are considered to be enough 'similar' for the purpose of this benchmark):

       $ rake compare_quality